 The need to learn the Faith doesn't stop with the reception of the Sacrament of Confirmation; rather, it continues throughout one's life.

-Middle school (7th and 8th grades) and high school students are welcome to join our youth groups.
-These groups typically meet twice a month for speakers, prayer, service opportunities and social activities.
+All high school students are welcome to join our youth group.
+They meet once or twice a month during the school year for speakers, prayer, service opportunities and social activities.

 Spirituality for Children